Under the EU’s General Data Protection Regulation (GDPR) ‘Personal Data’ is defined as:

 11.1 We may have to share your Personal Data with the parties set out below for the purposes set out in the table above.

-- Internal Third Parties: other companies or departments in the Systopia Consulting Ltd acting as processors or joint controllers and provide IT and system administration services and undertake leadership reporting
+Internal Third Parties: other companies or departments in the Systopia Consulting Ltd or other Zucchetti Group’s companies (including parent companies, subsidiaries and affiliates) acting as processors or joint controllers and provide IT and system administration services and undertake leadership reporting

 11.2 We require all third parties to respect the security of your Personal Data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your Personal Data for their own purposes and only permit them to process your Personal Data for specified purposes and in accordance with our instructions.

-12.1 Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your Personal Data will involve a transfer of data outside the EEA.
+12.2 Some of our external third parties as well as Zucchetti Group’s companies are based outside the European Economic Area (EEA) so their processing of your Personal Data will involve a transfer of data outside the EEA.

 13.0 Data security